 In 2020, Thayer Memorial Library [Library] fulfilled its mission operating from its historic structure on the Town Green.
-However, 2020 was like no other year in the Library's history except during 1918-1919, when Massachusetts residents encountered the H1N1 influenza A virus commonly known as the Spanish Flu.
-Circumstances the Library and staff confronted in 2020 managing the conditions caused by the outbreak of Coronavirus disease 2019 [COVID-19] were abrupt, troublesome, and disruptive.
+However, 2020 was like no other year in the Library's history except during 1918-1919, when Massachusetts residents encountered the H1N1 Influenza, commonly known as the Spanish Flu.

+Circumstances the Library and staff encountered in 2020 managing the conditions caused by the outbreak of Coronavirus disease 2019 [COVID-19] were abrupt, troublesome, and disruptive.

-The COVID-19 pandemic in Massachusetts was part of an ongoing epidemic in the U. S. The first confirmed case was reported in early February, making Massachusetts the fifth state to report an infected person.
+The COVID-1 pandemic in Massachusetts was part of a continuing epidemic in the U. S. The first verified case was reported in early February, making Massachusetts the fifth state to report an infected person.
 The second reported case in Massachusetts occurred in early March.
 Governor Charlie Baker declared a state of emergency on March 10.

-The Library responded swiftly and employed a curbside pickup service to avoid staff and the public directly encountering one another.
-However, by March 23rd, all Town buildings closed, and the staff were ordered not to show up to work.
-Many staff addressed their work duties from home.
+The Library responded swiftly and employed a curbside pickup service to prevent staff and the public from directly encountering one another.
+However, by March 23, all Town buildings closed, and the staff ordered not to turn up to work.
+Many staff tackled their work duties from home.
 With the building otherwise unoccupied, the Director reported to the Library.

 In early April, an email distribution list including more than 2,700 Thayer Memorial Library patrons living in Lancaster was generated.
 Several times a month, the Director dispatched emails to the public and offered well-timed information from government and public health agencies on COVID-19 related events and notifications.
-These emails also apprised Library members of the millions of eBooks, audiobooks, eVideos, and eMagazines that continued to be available while the Library's doors were closed to the public.
+These emails also apprised Library members of the hundreds of thousands of eBooks, audiobooks, eVideos, and eMagazines that continued to be available.

-In mid-April, the Library began mailing books to residents.
-Underwritten by the Friends of Thayer Memorial Library, patrons could request media titles on the Library shelves, which were often delivered to homes by the United States Postal Service within 48 hours.
+In mid-April, the Library commenced mailing books to residents.
+Underwritten by the Friends of Thayer Memorial Library, patrons could request media titles on the Library shelves, often delivered to homes by the United States Postal Service within 48 hours.
 While working from home, the Youth Services Librarian began developing a host of innovative virtual programs, including story hours posted on YouTube.

-By May, and after meeting health and safety specifications declared by the Commonwealth and Lancaster's Board of Health, staff with lower health risks returned to work.
+By May, and after meeting health and safety provisions declared by the Commonwealth and Lancaster's Board of Health, staff with lower health risks returned to work.
 Much of their time was devoted to meeting the growing demand for books by mail, developing virtual services, and preparing procedures, policies, and protocols to eventually welcome the public back into the building.

 In the middle of June, The Library commissioned a Re-Entry Taskforce lead by Board Chair Emily Rose.
-The group, which included Trustees and a local business owner, several members with higher academic credentials, the Library Director, and staff produced the document Welcome Back To The Thayer Memorial Library2.
+The group, which included Trustees and a local business owner, several members with higher academic credentials, the Library Director, and staff produced the document Welcome Back To The Thayer Memorial Library.